 The globalization of business and the rise of e-commerce has made it possible for anyone with internet access to buy and sell goods worldwide.
 Thanks to a variety of online sales platforms, entrepreneurs can connect with consumers in all sorts of markets without investing a fortune in marketing and distribution.
 Unfortunately, many of the individuals and organizations exporting food products overlook a critical component of the process – and this oversight can be catastrophic for businesses and their customers.

 Food labeling regulations differ from country to country, and a company’s continued success depends on meeting packaging requirements.
 After all, people all over the world want to know what they are eating.
 For those with food allergies, clear, accurate packaging information is a life-or-death issue.
-Thoughtful translation and localization of food labels lead to a safer use of products and higher sales, producing a solid return on investment.
+Thoughtful food labels and packaging translation and localization leads to a safer use of products and higher sales, producing a solid return on investment.

 US vs. The World: How Food Labeling Regulations Differ from Country to Country